kenrick95/nikku/README.md

 Web-based BRSTM player

-Just open [the demo](https://kenrick95.github.io/nikku/) in modern browser, select .brstm file, and enjoy!
+Just open [the web application](https://kenrick95.github.io/nikku/), select .brstm file, and enjoy!

 ## What Is BRSTM?

-BRSTM is a file format that contains [lossless](https://sound.stackexchange.com/a/40879) audio data that's being used for some Nintendo consoles.
+BRSTM is a file format that contains [lossless](https://sound.stackexchange.com/a/40879) [DSPADPCM](https://gbatemp.net/threads/dspadpcm-dsp-audio-encoding-made-easy.390305/) audio data that's being used for some Nintendo consoles.
 One of the differences with the usual audio format (MP3, etc) is that this format can contain a loop point, making it suitable for usage in games.

 `.brstm` file is not included in the repository.